Don’t you just love the convenience of Online Tools?

 Even if you tried to target a specific market of people, for some apparent reason you’re not able to get the responses you want.
-The market of people just tend to ignore you and more or less just don’t want to buy anything from you even though they may “know of you.”
+The market of people just tends to ignore you and more or less just don’t want to buy anything from you even though they may “know of you.”

-Now on the flip side, how many of you personally know of people, acknowledge them, but for some apparent reason you don’t buy anything from them?
+Now on the flip side, how many of you personally know of people, acknowledge them, but for some apparent reason, you don’t buy anything from them?

-So,in this case you haven’t built a strong enough connection with your target market.
+So, in this case, you haven’t built a strong enough connection with your target market.

 So, how can you change this?

-There’s quite a few ways of doing it, but using online tools for the sake of promoting your products and/or services isn’t going to do it.
+There are quite a few ways of doing it, but using online tools for the sake of promoting your products and/or services isn’t going to do it.

 You want to be “everywhere” your niche target market is and you can make this possible even if you have very little time to do so.
 So, let’s go through some of the ways which will increase your blog traffic without spending a dime of Online Tools.

 Increase Blog Your Traffic Without Spending A Penny On Online Tools And Softwares

 One way I boosted my traffic was through blog commenting.